hzming11/hzming11.github.io/_pages/about.md

 ---

-<font face='Arial'>Lecturer
+<font face='Calibri'>Lecturer</font>

-College of Computer Science and Technology, Taiyuan University of Technology
+<font face='Calibri'>College of Computer Science and Technology, Taiyuan University of Technology</font>

-Email: hzming11@163.com</font>
+<font face='Calibri'>Email: hzming11@163.com</font>

 Biography
 ======
-<font face='Arial'>Zhaoming Hu is a Lecturer with the College of Computer Science and Technology, Taiyuan University of Technology, Taiyuan, China since July 2025.
-He received the Ph.D. degree in School of Computer Science, Beijing University of Technology, Beijing, China under the supervision of [Prof. Yunjie Liu](https://ieeexplore.ieee.org/author/37537574300) (Academician of the Chinese Academy of Engineering) in June 2025.
-He has been a Visiting Student with the school of Electronic Engineering and Computer Science, Queen Mary University of London, U.K. under the supervision of [Prof. Yuanwei Liu](https://www.eee.hku.hk/~yuanwei/#highlights) (IEEE Fellow) from Dec.
+<font face='Calibri'>Zhaoming Hu is a Lecturer with the College of Computer Science and Technology, Taiyuan University of Technology, Taiyuan, China since July 2025.
+He received the Ph.D. degree in School of Computer Science, Beijing University of Technology, Beijing, China under the supervision of </font>[Prof. Yunjie Liu](https://ieeexplore.ieee.org/author/37537574300) <font face='Calibri'>(Academician of the Chinese Academy of Engineering) in June 2025.
+He has been a Visiting Student with the school of Electronic Engineering and Computer Science, Queen Mary University of London, U.K. under the supervision of </font>[Prof. Yuanwei Liu] (https://www.eee.hku.hk/~yuanwei/#highlights) <font face='Calibri'>(IEEE Fellow) from Dec.
 2022 to Dec.
 2023.</font>

 Getting started
 ======